OWASP/Go-SCP/src/authentication-password-management/validation-and-storage.md

 var expectedPassword string
 if err := record.Scan(&expectedPassword); err != nil {
     // user does not exist

+    // this should be logged (see Error Handling and Logging) but execution
+    // should continue
 }

 if bcrypt.CompareHashAndPassword(password, []byte(expectedPassword)) != nil {
     // passwords do not match

+    // passwords mismatch should be logged (see Error Handling and Logging)
+    // error should be returned so that a GENERIC message "Sign-in attempt has
+    // failed, please check your credentials" can be shown to the user.
 }
  ```